Bill Haywood: Socialist Party of America involvement

 For many years, Haywood was an active member of the Socialist Party of America.
 Haywood had always been largely Marxist in his political views, and campaigned for Debs during the 1908 presidential election, traveling by train with Debs around the country.
 Haywood also represented the Socialist Party as a delegate to the 1910 congress of the Second International, an organization working towards international socialism.
 In 1912, he was elected to the Socialist Party National Executive Committee.

 However, the aggressive tactics of Haywood and the IWW, along with their call for abolition of the wage system and the overthrow of capitalism, created tension with moderate, electorally-oriented leaders of the Socialist Party.
 Haywood and the IWW focused on direct action and strikes, which often led to violence, and were less concerned with political tactics.
 When Haywood was quoted speaking at public meetings in New York City to the effect that he had never advocated the use of the ballot by the workers but had instead favored the tactics of direct action, an initiative recalling Haywood from the NEC was launched by the State Executive Committee of the Socialist Party of New York.
 In February 1913 the recall of Haywood was approved by a margin of more than 2-to-1.
 Following his defeat, Haywood left the ranks of the Socialist Party, joined by thousands of other IWW members and their sympathizers.

 Other labor involvement

 In 1913, Haywood was involved in the Paterson silk strike.
 He and approximately 1,850 strikers were arrested during the course of the strike.
 Despite the long holdout and fundraising efforts, the strike ended in failure on July 28, 1913.

+While in Paris in 1913 he heard about the Dublin lockout in Ireland.
+He collected 1000 francs in aid of the workers and travelled to Dublin.